 Starting to learn a new language can seem like an overwhelming task.
 It seems like there’s a lot to learn and you don’t always know the best way to start.
 Even more difficult with a language that has an almost completely different character set to anywhere in the world.

-The place to start is those dreaded character sets.
 Japanese is made up of hiragana (平仮名), katakana (片仮名), and kanji (漢字).
 We’ve already put together a handy guide on these right here and we recommend having a read of our article about Japanese characters first.
 Once you’ve mastered these, you’ll be able to read a lot of signs and start on your way to understanding the language.

 Our favourite method for learning them is using mnemonics.
 A mnemonic is a learning technique that aids information retention.
 So when you learn something, you also remember it.
 Sometimes this can be a song, an acronym, an image or a story to help fix the information in your head.
 For example, you might remember learning the order of the planets at school using a mnemonic.
 My very easy method just speeds up naming planets: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto (Yes, I know we can’t agree on whether Pluto is a planet or not).